FRAUD/CORPORATE THEFT SAN JOSE

 These issues often come up when the company runs out of money and people start to review bank statements and credit cards to see where money was spent.
 Attorney Nick Heimlich can work with you to assess the damage and help find ways to try to recoup your Company’s losses.

 Don’t hesitate.
 These types of cases can be particularly challenging because companies do not realize that theft from an insider has occurred until the money has run out.
-Attorney Nick Heimlich finds it particularly rewarding when he has the opportunity help to put a Company back into a position of providing jobs and continuing to exist.
+Litigation Attorney Nick Heimlich finds it particularly rewarding when he has the opportunity help to put a Company back into a position of providing jobs and continuing to exist.

 One of the key ways that a business can try to spot or minimize this type of fraud is to have an independent CPA or an audit of the company’s financials.
 It is critical that all shareholders believe that the CPA or auditor is truly independent and making a thorough examination because if parties do not trust the CPA or that the CPA is being thorough, then much of the value will be lost.